USA

 The cottages aren’t as historic but you get the whole place to yourself, including laundry facilities.
 On the Silver Heart Inn grounds, you’ll find a white picket fence, gardens, a fountain, and songbirds welcoming you throughout the day.

-Silver Heart Inn Bed And Breakfast
+Silver Heart Inn & Cottages

 Top rated